sebafelis/RoboLynx.Umbraco.QRCodeGenerator/readme.md

 To caching generated QR codes you need to install `RoboLynx.Umbraco.QRCodeGenerator.Cache` package.
 This package contains all base classes needed to setup cache.
 You can use it to create your own cache configuration.

-If you wont to cache all generated QR codes in local file system, install `RoboLynx.Umbraco.QRCodeGenerator.Cache.Local` package.
+If you wont to cache all generated QR codes in local file system just install `RoboLynx.Umbraco.QRCodeGenerator.Cache.Local` package.
 It's ready-to-use cache configuration.

-This package configure automatically cache for all requests from Umbraco Backoffice (making by __QR Code Generator__ property editor) and store them on the local file system.
+This package configure automatically cache for all requests from Umbraco Backoffice (making by __QR Code Generator__ property editor) and store all in the local file system.

 > **Attention!**
 >